ahsanv101/AI-Projects-Python/README.md

 # Image-Approximation-Project
-AI class project which is a GA algorithm that approximates image using polygons
+In the context of Artificial Intelligence we applied a genetic algorithm as well as simulated anealing to approximate images using polygons.